-If the student withdraws during Lyon's refund period, institutional and state scholarships and grants will be returned to their sources on a basis consistent with the College's refund policy (see the "Refund Policies" section above).
-Private external scholarships are not refunded unless the donor specifically requires it.
+If the student withdraws during Lyon's refund period, all of the student's institutional scholarships and grants will be returned to his/her sources on a basis consistent with the College's refund policy (see the 'Refund Policies' section above).
+For example, a student who withdraws and receives an 80% tuition refund will receive 20% of his/her institutional scholarships and grants for that semester, equaling the percentage of tuition he/she was charged for the semester.